-This comprehensive guide dives deep into the Audi A4, uncovering the gems and lemons across all generations.
+This extensive guide dives deep into the Audi A4, uncovering the gems and lemons across all generations.

-We reveal which Audi A4 years are worth your hard-earned cash and which ones to avoid, drawing data from trusted sources like NHTSA and Consumer Reports to give you the most reliable insights.
+We reveal which Audi A4 years are worth your hard-earned money and which ones to avoid, drawing data from trusted sources like NHTSA and Consumer Reports to give you the most dependable insights.

 Our analysis covers everything from engine options and safety features to tech advancements and common issues for each Audi A4 generation.